nsslabcuus/dochub/virus_analyze/2019-02-10-Application-Bugs.md

 ## Make the databasee can share with other people

 Change the path save file in the json files, then we can share the config file for each laptop.

+## Urgency (How many companies think this file is a malware file.)

+Add the urgency field from the virustotal website.